fadeoutsoftware/WASDI/libraries/waspy/README.md

 *   `addParameter(sKey, sValue)`: updates the value of a Parameter (ONLY in memory NOT in the file)
 *   `refreshParameters()`: reads the parameter file from disk again

 Let’s update the code above to use the parameters file.
 First of all create a parameter file and set the name and path in the `config.json` file.
-The file (i.e., `parameters.json`) becomes:
+The file (i.e., `parameters.json`) might look like this:

 ```json
 {